Latest Version: UCP 2.15b changelog download

 },

-Great, now we overriden the whole array of bytes.
+Great, now we have overridden the whole array of bytes.
 You can now compile it and run it.
 But what if we need to override X bytes every Y bytes?
 To do that, you can use BinSkip which will skip X amount of bytes.
 Like so:

 new BinaryEdit("o_mychange1") // 6B90E8